-The level of asbestos contamination, combined with such other pollutants as PCBs and radioactive materials, led the U.S. Environmental Protection Agency (EPA) to declare the Hunters Point a Superfund site in 1989.
+The Hunters Point area had asbestos, PCBs and radioactive materials.
+Because of this, the Environmental Protection Agency (EPA) called it a Superfund site in 1989.
 Superfund sites are sites with an extensive level of contamination from toxic materials.
-The EPA has the power to compel those responsible for the contamination to clean up the site, or it can use its Superfund monies to cover the cost of cleanup.
+The EPA can make the people responsible for the mess clean it up or use funding to do it.

-Federal, state and local agencies, as well as private citizens and awareness groups, have been working for years on cleaning up the Hunters Point area for current residents.
-In 1990, following the shipyard’s Superfund designation, workers removed more than 220,000 square feet of building materials containing asbestos from two dozen areas at the site.
+Federal, state and local agencies have been working for years on cleaning up the Hunters Point area for current residents.
+In 1990, workers removed more than 220,000 square feet of building materials containing asbestos from two dozen areas at the site.

 Many residents have cited ongoing health issues because of asbestos and other contaminants at the HPNSY site.
 One reported a burning sensation in the mouth, while another tested positive for both asbestos and mercury in the blood.
 A major health concern for those exposed to asbestos is mesothelioma, an aggressive form of cancer.
 Mesothelioma can take decades to develop.
 When doctors detect the disease, the patient typically lives less than two years after a diagnosis.

-In 2006, a renovation crew at the former base created a cloud of dust that contained, among various materials, asbestos fibers from the surrounding rock.
-Residents and community activist groups allege that Lennar Corporation, a residential construction company working on a redevelopment project at the site, did not report the dust cloud or the high concentrations of asbestos in the dust.
-The Bay Area Air Quality Management District (BAAQMD), the city’s office of air pollution control, voted to fine the company for failing to monitor asbestos concentration levels.
+Residents say that Lennar Corporation did not report the dust cloud or the high concentrations of asbestos in the dust.
+The city’s office for air pollution control voted to fine the company for failing to monitor asbestos concentration levels.

-The groups also claim that state and federal environmental officials cooperated with Lennar executives to downplay the impact of asbestos and other pollutants on the job site.
-One group, the Stop Lennar Action Movement (SLAM), published a series of emails between EPA District Manager Mark Ripperda and officials with the San Francisco Department of Public Health, along with Rob Balas, an environmental consultant for Lennar.
+Some groups claim that state and federal officials cooperated with Lennar executives.
+They downplayed the impact of asbestos and other pollutants on the job site.
+One group, the Stop Lennar Action Movement (SLAM), published a series of emails between the EPA, government officials and Lennar.

-Email messages show that city and federal officials discussed minimizing the impact of the asbestos contamination so that construction could continue at the Hunters Point site.
-SLAM and other community groups have called for an investigation into the alleged cover-up and that those involved be relieved of their duties.
+Email messages show that officials discussed minimizing the impact of the asbestos contamination. so that construction could continue at the Hunters Point site.
+SLAM and other community groups called for an investigation into the alleged cover-up.